-Page 2 of 2 - A More than anything, I'm proud of how it came together as a whole because I had to manage all these bits and pieces and I've never done anything like that before.
+A More than anything, I'm proud of how it came together as a whole because I had to manage all these bits and pieces and I've never done anything like that before.
 Going into this six months ago, I didn't know anything about promotion, marketing, advertising, production, mixing and mastering; and I knew very little about recording.

 Q Explain how recording was virtually a new experience for you if your first album was self-recorded.

 A For the first album, I just had my wife's MacBook and it came standard with an internal microphone and that's what I recorded everything with.
 This time I used a condenser mic, acoustic paneling, studio headphones and professional production software.
 So I had to learn how to use it all.